 Dallas Curb Appeal is a full service Landscape Contractor, what that means is that we provide a variety of outdoor services to compliment your landscape installation project.
 When creating designs we consider not only the landscape but also the irrigation, drainage, stone work, lighting and other future considerations, such as additional beds, arbors, hardscapes etc. Your landscaping is a great investment and getting it planted is only the beginning.

 Before your consultation it is helpful but not necessary to have as much information as possible, such as the following:

 Likes and dislikes: Some people hate orange while others hate grasses.
 Everyone has their preferences and letting your designer know what you hate is just as important as what you love.
 A landscape can be done 100 different ways and we need your input to narrow the options.

 Sun exposure: It’s pretty obvious which direction your home is facing but what’s not so obvious is what the light is “really” like throughout the day.
 Obstructions like houses, trees and reflective surfaces can affect your sun/shade exposure.
 Getting as much information about the lighting in the area to be installed is extremely helpful.

 Field Conditions: Knowledge of hard rock, gutter, sprinkler or drainage issues can really help in creating a design that can not only add to your curb appeal but address those issues in the process.
 Often time sprinklers and drainage issues can wreak havoc on you landscape but may not be visible to the designer at the time of your consultation.

 Survey: A copy of your survey is needed to create your design.
-You can have it on hand at your consultation or email it at a convenient time.
+You can have it on hand, at your consultation or you can email to Sales@DallasCurbAppeal.com.
 Your survey or plot plan can usually be found in the closing papers for your home.